astronomer/docs/astro/manage-connections-variables.md

 ## Prerequisites

-- A locally hosted Astro project using Astro CLI.
+- A locally hosted Astro project created with the Astro CLI.
 See [Create a project](develop-project.md#create-an-astro-project).
 - A Deployment on Astro.
 See [Create a Deployment](create-deployment.md).

 ## Choose a connection and variable management strategy